yiisoft/yii2/docs/guide/rest.md

 ```

 > Tip: You may also access your API via Web browser.
 You will be asked
 > to enter a username and password.
-Fill in the username field with the API key you obtained
+Fill in the username field with the API access token you obtained
 > previously and leave the password field blank.

 Try changing the acceptable content type to be `application/xml`, and you will see the result